coderefinery/IDEs/_episodes/02-pycharm-setup.md

 teaching: 15
 exercises: 15
 questions:
-  - "Hot to install PyCharm?"
+  - "How to install PyCharm?"
 objectives:
   - "PyCharm is installed."
   - "The project is imported into PyCharm."